t3thi/Documentation/MeetingMinutes/2024/02/monthly.md

 - Further familiarization with the creation of core patches
 - Further development of the core patches we have already created
 - Translation handling-related discussions with the community at T3CMD24 (14.03. - 16.03.2024 )
-- Deepening the strategic issues in collaboration with Christian Kuhn
+- Deepening the strategic issues in collaboration with Lolli

 ## Any scope changes?
 - So far, nothing has changed in the scope of our initiative.